jdeathe/centos-ssh/README.md

 ### Running

 To run the a docker container from this image you can use the standard docker commands.
-Alternatively you can use the embedded (Service Container Manager Interface) [scmi](https://github.com/jdeathe/centos-ssh/blob/centos-7/usr/sbin/scmi) that is included in the image since centos-7-2.1.0 or, if you have a checkout of the [source repository](https://github.com/jdeathe/centos-ssh), and have make installed the Makefile provides targets to build, install, start, stop etc. The helper scripts will terminate any running container of the same name and run a new daemonised container.
+Alternatively you can use the embedded (Service Container Manager Interface) [scmi](https://github.com/jdeathe/centos-ssh/blob/centos-7/usr/sbin/scmi) that is included in the image since `centos-7-2.1.0` or, if you have a checkout of the [source repository](https://github.com/jdeathe/centos-ssh), and have make installed the Makefile provides targets to build, install, start, stop etc. The helper scripts will terminate any running container of the same name and run a new daemonised container.
 You can use environment variables to configure the container options and set custom docker run parameters.

-#### SCMI Installation Example
+#### SCMI Installation Examples

-Here we use docker to run the SCMI install command to create and start a container named `ssh.pool-1.1.1` by setting the `DOCKER_NAME` environment variable.
-To use SCMI it requires the use of the `--privileged` docker run parameter and the docker host's root directory mounted as a volume - we tell it the mount directory using `DOCKER_CHROOT_DIRECTORY`.
-The `DOCKER_CONTAINER_PARAMETERS_APPEND` environment variable is used to add extra parameters to the default docker run command template; here we are adding a named configuration volume which allows the SSH host keys to persist after the first container initialisation.
+The following example uses docker to run the SCMI install command to create and start a container named `ssh.pool-1.1.1`.
+To use SCMI it requires the use of the `--privileged` docker run parameter and the docker host's root directory mounted as a volume with the container's mount directory also being set in the `scmi` `--chroot` option.
+The `--setopt` option is used to add extra parameters to the default docker run command template; in the following example a named configuration volume is added which allows the SSH host keys to persist after the first container initialisation.
+Not that the placeholder `{{NAME}}` can be used in this option and is replaced with the container's name.

+##### SCMI Basic Installation

 ```
 $ docker run \
   --rm \
   --privileged \
   --volume /:/media/root \
-  --env DOCKER_NAME=ssh.pool-1.1.1 \
-  --env DOCKER_CHROOT_DIRECTORY=/media/root \
-  --env DOCKER_CONTAINER_PARAMETERS_APPEND="--volume \${DOCKER_NAME}.config-ssh:/etc/ssh" \
+	--env DOCKER_PORT_MAP_TCP_22=${DOCKER_PORT_MAP_TCP_22} \
-  jdeathe/centos-ssh:centos-7 \
+  jdeathe/centos-ssh:centos-7-2.1.0 \
-  /sbin/scmi install
+  /sbin/scmi install \
+    --chroot=/media/root \
+    --tag=centos-7-2.1.0 \
+    --name=ssh.pool-1.1.1 \
+    --setopt="--volume {{NAME}}.config-ssh:/etc/ssh"
 ```

 #### SCMI Uninstall Example